kshannon-ucsd/dsc40a/pages/syllabus.md

 This class will have weekly homework assignments.

-Homework should be written or typed up and turned in by each student individually.
-If you want to type up your answers, we will provide a LaTeX template through Overleaf; click the 🍃 emoji next to each homework on the homepage to access the template.
-Follow [these instructions](https://www.overleaf.com/learn/how-to/Copying_a_project#Making_a_copy_of_a_project) to make a copy of the template, and then add your solutions.
+Homework should be written or typed (using LaTeX) up and turned in by each student individually.
+If you want to type up your answers, we recommend using markdown with LaTeX or overleaf.com

-**Using the template is optional unless otherwise stated.** The purpose of this is to ensure that all students are exposed to LaTeX at some point since it'll be useful in later DSC courses as well as the capstone project where it will be required.

 You may talk to other students in the class about the problems and discuss solution strategies, but you should not share any written communication.
 You can tell someone how to do a homework problem, but you cannot show them how to do it.
 One way to tell if you are respecting this boundary is to ask yourself whether your collaboration could take place over the phone.
 Additionally, the content of your verbal communication should involve the problem-solving strategy and approach, and you should not directly compare answers with classmates.